eigerco/polka-storage-book/src/getting-started/local-testnet.md

 zombienet -p native spawn polka-storage-testnet.toml
 ```

-You can easily access the parachain using the Polkadot.js Apps interface by clicking on this link:
+The parachain is also accessible using the Polkadot.js Apps interface by clicking on this link:
 <https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:42069#/explorer>

-Where you should be greeted by a page like this:

 <p>
   <a href="https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:42069#/explorer">